Triggers

 - Discover available trigger types for a toolkit (e.g.,

-GITHUB_COMMIT_EVENT) - Create an active trigger scoped to a user's connected account
+GITHUB_COMMIT_EVENT). - Create an active trigger scoped to a user's connected account — see Creating triggers, which also covers Configuring the webhook endpoint for triggers that need it.

-- Manage: enable, disable, or delete triggers as needed
+metadata.trigger_slug. - Manage triggers — enable, disable, or delete as needed.

 Triggers are scoped to a connected account.
 If you haven't set up authentication yet, see Authentication.